Article

 I am a tenant’s broker.
 How can I ensure that I am not conditioning the rental of an apartment to a tenant upon that tenant’s hiring me as their broker?

+The FARE Act prohibits anyone from conditioning the rental of an apartment on the tenant’s retaining a particular broker, including a dual agent.
+In other words, no one can say to a tenant, “In order to rent this apartment, you must hire Broker A to be your broker.”
 Prior to a tenant hiring a broker, the broker should inform the tenant that 1) it is not necessary to hire that specific broker to rent an apartment; and 2) the tenant has a choice in whom they wish to hire as a broker, or not hire a broker at all.
 The Tenant Broker Representation Agreement checklist includes these tenant acknowledgments.
+(Rev 8/25)

 I am a broker and I don’t have a written agreement with the landlord.
 Rather, it is a handshake agreement.
 Does the FARE Act still apply to me?